What is a sustainable business?

 The UN sustainable development goals

-In 2015, 17 world Sustainable Development Goals (SDGs) were created by all the United Nations members.
+In 2015, the United Nations members created 17 Sustainable Development Goals (SDGs).
 These goals are intended to be reached by 2030, in collaboration between governments, civil-society organizations and businesses.
-The aim was to contribute to “peace and prosperity for people and the planet”, and the SDGs acknowledge the interdependence between social and environmental sustainability.
+The aim was to contribute to “peace and prosperity for people and the planet”.

 The UN monitors progress towards the SDGs.
 In the latest progress report the situation is worrying – 15% of targets are on track, 48% moderately or severely off track, and 37% are in stagnation or regression.